Domestic

 The project incorporated sustainable materials and construction practices, alongside rigorous quality assurance processes, to ensure cost-effective, durable, and accessible housing.
 Comprehensive construction sets were developed, including structural, architectural, and MEP drawings, to guide every phase of execution with precision and reliability.

-Completed in Fall 2024, the SHU exemplifies the power of engineering to create meaningful change, addressing critical infrastructure needs while fostering resilience in partnership with EWB-USA.
+Completed in Summer 2025, the SHU demonstrates the power of engineering to drive meaningful change—addressing critical infrastructure needs and fostering resilience in partnership with EWB-USA.

 Meet the Team